amaabca/aws-lex-custom-resources/README.md

 You'll need to have AWS CDK installed and a valid AWS login configured on your machine.
 The lambda handlers that come with this library are not required and you can choose to use your own handlers as long as they work as outlined in the documentation for custom resources in AWS CDK (https://docs.aws.amazon.com/cdk/api/latest/docs/custom-resources-readme.html).
 The steps are generally as follows:

 1. Deploy the CustomResourcesStack as its own stack in your AWS account (this will create a stack of lambda functions and iam roles specific to the account which you deploy it in.)
 2. Create your own CDK stack and use the LexBot, LexIntent and LexSlotType CDK constructs as you wish.
+(Please make sure your new CDK project is using the same version of CDK as this library (1.107.0))
 3. Deploy using `cdk deploy --profile <profile>`

 *Note: it's usually smart to structure your Lex CDK stack as a collection of nested stacks (bots, intents, slottypes) and then provide structured dependson calls to ensure order of deployment/teardown*